deepti-3101/OriginTraceback/README.md

 # 4.1.1.1 Effective way of searching:

 In order to make scraping for images more effective, we have developed an algorithm that uses hashtags ( # tags )  to navigate to the main page and narrows the scope of the search, this helps in reducing the waste of computational power spent on a broader search.
 However, if the algorithm cannot find any hashtags associated with the given post, it can get manual input from the user at the time of triggering else will launch a broader search based on location and other aspects

-In this example, we show how to extract hashtags using developer console, in the actual project this will be automated.